wso2/carbon-kernel/README.md

 # Getting Started
 ### Downloading the Kernel
 You can download the product distribution from here.
+Extract the archive file to a dedicated directory for the product, which will hereafter be referred to as <PRODUCT_HOME>.

 ### Installing the Kernel
 #### Installation prerequisites